tamarachance/goGreen/README.md

 - See info about the app such as legal info & frequently asked questions

 ### Database contains
-- User info
+- User Info
+- Actions Info
-- Rewards info
+- Rewards Info
-- Uploaded content
+- Uploaded Content
-- Earned rewards info
+- Reward Balance Info